Texas 123-bus Backbone Power System

 Introduction:

-• It includes time series profiles of renewable generation, electrical load, and transmission thermal limits for the entire year of 2019.
+- It includes time series profiles of renewable generation, electrical load, and transmission thermal limits for five consecutive years 2017-2021.

 Power system configuration data: